| Get Our Free Newsletter

 moisture.
 Shallow rooted trees such as maples and willows are particularly

+troublesome.
 Adding organic matter to

 shade garden soils will help.
 Most woodland species are accustomed to